Chocolate Cookies With Peanut Butter Chips

 Ingredients

-• 1 cup flour all purpose or gluten free
+• 1 cup all-purpose flour gluten free, if needed

 • 1/3 cup cocoa powder